lucid-kv/documentation/getting-started.md

 ## First Launch

-Once you have downloaded the binary, you can run the help command like this:
+Once you have downloaded the binary, you can run the help command.

 ```bash
 $ ./lucid help